Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Memory

 \section{Memory}

-While profile modeling captures stable and high-level user traits, many fine-grained details essential for personalized responses cannot be fully encoded in a plain profile.
-To support such detailed personalization, agents rely on a memory module, which refers to the system’s ability to retain, recall, and leverage past interactions to improve future behavior \citep{weng2023agent}.
+While profile modeling captures relatively stable and high-level user characteristics, personalized agents also require mechanisms for retaining user-related information across interactions.
+Memory provides this capability by enabling the system to store, recall, and leverage past experience to improve future behavior \citep{weng2023agent}.
 Memory is commonly divided into \textit{personal memory}, which stores user inputs and interaction histories, and \textit{system memory}, which records intermediate reasoning states or task-execution artifacts \citep{wu2025human}.
 This survey focuses on \textbf{personal memory}, as it directly shapes how agents adapt to individual users.
-In the following, we first discuss how personal memory is structured and updated, and then how it is retrieved to support personalized behaviors.

-Personal memory can be implemented as \textit{internal memory}, which embeds user-related information within the LLM’s internal components, or as \textit{external memory}, which stores information in an auxiliary system.
-Internal memory approaches operate through modifications to model parameters \citep{ning2025user,wang2025mpo,jin2025internal,tan2024democratizing}, key–value caches \citep{xi2024memocrs,qian2025memorag}, or hidden states \citep{zhang2025persona,zhang2025amulet,wang2025m+}.
-Although parameter-efficient and compact \citep{wang2024self}, internal memory is constrained by limited memory capacity, challenges in updating stored information, and reliance on model retraining, making it less suitable for dynamic, long-horizon personalization.
-By contrast, external memory stores information in an auxiliary system, usually combined with retrieval-augmented generation (RAG; \citealp{lewis2020retrieval}), which enriches the input prompt with information retrieved from the external knowledge base, thereby improving user satisfaction and engagement.
-Compared to internal memory, external memory is more flexible and especially beneficial for users with limited personal data \citep{salemi2025comparing}.
-However, it requires careful design for storage, management, and personalized access.
-Given these considerations, we focus on external personal memory systems and structure this section around two key components: (1) \textit{personal memory schemes}, which define how user-related information is stored and updated, and (2) \textit{personalized retrieval}, which determines how stored information is accessed to guide personalized behaviors.
+Personal memory can be implemented either as \textit{internal memory}, which embeds user-related information within the LLM, or as \textit{external memory}, which stores such information in an auxiliary system.
+Internal memory may be realized through model parameters, key--value caches, or hidden states \citep{ning2025user,wang2025mpo,xi2024memocrs,qian2025memorag,zhang2025amulet,wang2025m+}.
+Although compact and parameter-efficient \citep{wang2024self}, internal memory is limited by constrained capacity, difficulties in updating stored information, and frequent reliance on retraining, making it less suitable for dynamic and long-horizon personalization.
+By contrast, external memory is more flexible and typically operates through retrieval-augmented generation (RAG; \citealp{lewis2020retrieval}) to incorporate stored user information into the current context.